Air raids on Japan: Naval air attacks

 On 1 July, TF 38 sailed from Leyte to strike at the Japanese home islands.
-At this time the Task Force comprised nine fleet carriers, six light carriers and their escorts.
+At this time the Task Force comprised nine fleet carriers, six fllight carriers, and their escorts.
 Halsey sought to coordinate his fleet's attacks during the last months of the war with those of the USAAF's land-based aircraft, but the two forces often operated separately.
 On 10 July TF 38's aircraft conducted raids on airfields in the Tokyo region, destroying several aircraft on the ground.
 No Japanese fighters were encountered in the air, however, as they were being kept in reserve for a planned large-scale suicide attack on the Allied fleet.
 Following this raid TF 38 steamed north, and began a major attack on Hokkaido and northern Honshu on 14 July.
-These strikes continued the next day, and sank eight of the 12 railway car ferries which carried coal from Hokkaido to Honshu and damaged the remaining four.
-Many other ships were also destroyed in this area, including 70 out of the 272 small sailing ships which carried coal between the islands.
-Once again no Japanese aircraft opposed this attack, though 25 were destroyed on the ground.
-The loss of the railway car ferries reduced the amount of coal shipped from Hokkaido to Honshu by 80 percent, which greatly hindered production in Honshu's factories.
+These strikes continued the next day, and sank eight of the twelve train ferries which carried coal from Hokkaido to Honshu and damaged the remaining four.
+All of the Aomori-Hakodate (Seikan) train ferries were rendered inoperable, severing the main artery that connected Hokkaido to Honshu.
+Many other ships were also destroyed in and around the Tsugaru Strait, including 70 out of the 272 small sailing ships which carried coal between the islands.
+Once again no Japanese aircraft opposed this attack, though twenty-five were destroyed on the ground.
+The loss of the train ferries reduced the amount of coal shipped from Hokkaido to Honshu by 80 percent, which greatly hindered production in Honshu's factories.
+Cities on Hokkaido such as Hakodate, Sapporo, Otaru, Obihiro and Asahikawa, and rural areas of Hokkaido were also attacked, resulting in significant civilian casualties.
 This operation has been described as the single most effective strategic air attack of the Pacific War.
 TF 38's battleships and cruisers also began a series of bombardments of industrial targets on 14 July which continued until almost the end of the war.
-Around 2900 people were killed in the bombing of Hokkaido on 14 and 15 July.
+Around 2,900 people were killed in the bombing of Hokkaido on 14 and 15 July.